ekalajdzij/rmaProjekat/README.md

 # VideoGameProject
 Projekat iz predmeta Razvoj mobilnih aplikacija 2022/23.

-A project developed as assignment in course Mobile application development.
+A project developed as an assignment in the course Mobile Application Development.

 Aplikacija koja prikazuje popularne igrice i prikazuje utiske korisnika.

-An application which displays popular games and the user impressions.
+An application that displays popular games and showcases user impressions.